 Walking up north of the river you’ll come to Arc de Triomphe.
 This monument is dedicated to the war victims of France, especially during Napoleonic wars.
 Its geometrical perfection is stunning.
 Climbing on top of it, you have one of the best 360-degree views on Paris.
 The most distinctive street is famous ‘tree lined’ street - Champs-Elysee - filled with luxurious ‘haute couture’ boutiques, cafés and restaurants.

 One of the most iconic landmarks in Paris must be the Notre-Dame de Paris.
 Situated on the river Seine on Ile de la Cite, this medieval Catholic cathedral is one of the finest examples of French gothic architecture.
 Its popularity with a wide audience is a result of a masterpiece novel by Victor Hugo in 1831.
 Today it is the most visited attraction in France and 13th in the world!
-The 6-hour-fire in 2019th left horrific repercussions, but local authorities are working hard on restoration.
+The 6-hour-fire in 2019 left horrific repercussions, but local authorities are working hard on its restoration.

 The artistic and cultural component of Paris can best be explored in its museums – around 220 of them!
 The biggest and the most famous one is - of course - Le Louvre.
 Don’t miss on Mona Lisa, along with many other art pieces.
 The other most stunning museums are Musee d’Orsay and Musee d’Orangerie.

-For best views of Paris go to Tour Montparnasse, one of the few skyscrapers in this area.
+For the best views of Paris go to Tour Montparnasse, one of the few skyscrapers in this area.
 The other option is climbing the hill Montmartre and visiting breathtaking Basilique du Sacré-Cœur de Montmartre.
 There you can find Moulin Rouge, the world’s most famous cabaret!

 These are the main attractions in Paris.
 The rest is the subject of personal preference.